Legoota/personal-website/content/work/alpinaraid/alpinaraid-3.md

 In this set, I decided to show various landscapes taken during the journey.

 The first image is one of my favourite from the two rolls I shot during the adventure.
-It was 5 minutes before we ended surronded by the clouds seen in the background, at the Colle delle Finestre (2176 m).
+It was 5 minutes before we ended surronded by the clouds seen in the background, at the <i>Colle delle Finestre</i> (2176 m).

 Second image was taken during an uphill in an old italian military track.

-Third one was shot in the morning at Camping Le Gravelotte, just after our first camp night.<br/>
+Third one was shot in the morning at <i>Camping Le Gravelotte</i>, just after our first camp night.<br/>
 Fun fact: This website's homepage background image was shot right after the one you see here: I discovered that I could have cable cars going down and up at the same time in one picture.

-Last image was taken at Lago Nero during the third day of the adventure.
+Last image was taken at <i>Lago Nero</i> during the third day of the adventure.

 ### Photo details